zzc-1998/NR-3DQA/README.md

 ## Database
 The code is tested on the SJTU-PCQA database which can be downloaded at [https://smt.sjtu.edu.cn/].
+The code is tested on the WPC database which can be downloaded at [https://github.com/qdushl/Waterloo-Point-Cloud-Database].

 ## Experiment Update
 We will provide the extracted features for SJTU-PCQA and our SVR experiment code in the future.

 **2021.11.12** We update the temporary experiment files for SJTU-PCQA, which includes the MOSs and extracted features for point clouds in the SJTU-PCQA database.

-The experment files are for reference only and do not represent the final results of the paper.
+**2022.04.24** We update the temporary experiment files for WPC, which includes the MOSs and extracted features for point clouds in the WPC database.

 # Citation
 If you find our work useful, please cite our work as: